binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 -   despite the fact that it is all-capitalized, *IFS* is not an environment variable, so you don't export the setting

--   *IFS* needs to be set, but blank
+-   *IFS* needs to be set, but empty

 If you unset *IFS*, the shell will provide its default value whenever it word splits, even though the variable doesn't exist.
 That's not what you want.

-If you were to export the blank *IFS*, that would turn off word splitting for all subprocesses, which is also not what you want.
+If you were to export the empty *IFS*, that would turn off word splitting for all subprocesses, which is also not what you want.
 We want to control our own environment and not mess up other ones.